Christer Björkman

 Christer Samuel Björkman ([ˈkrɪ̌sːtɛr ˈbjœ̌rkman]; born 25 August 1957) is a Swedish singer and television producer.
 He represented Sweden in the Eurovision Song Contest 1992 with the song "I morgon är en annan dag".
-From 2002 to 2021, he served as a producer of Melodifestivalen, and remained an important figure in Melodifestivalen and the Eurovision Song Contest.
+From 2002 to 2021, he served as a producer of Melodifestivalen, and has remained an important figure in the production of Melodifestivalen and the Eurovision Song Contest.
 He stepped down from this position after Melodifestivalen 2021, and is currently working at Voxovation, a Los Angeles-based company that focuses on expanding the Eurovision Song Contest brand into other markets.

 Biography

-Björkman was born in Borås as the son of gaming entrepreneur Ulla Björkman (b.
-1939).
+Björkman was born in Borås as the son of gaming entrepreneur Ulla Björkman (1939-2025).
 He never met his father while he was alive.
 He began working as a hairdresser, and soon had his own hair salon in Borås.

 In 1985, Björkman started his entertainment career by recording a song called "Våga och vinn", which was produced by Bruno Glenmark.

 Björkman won Melodifestivalen 1992 with "I morgon är en annan dag", and represented Sweden at the Eurovision Song Contest 1992.
 He finished second last, Sweden's worst result at the contest since 1977.
 He entered Melodifestivalen a second and third time in 1993 with "Välkommen till livet" and 1999 with a song called "Välkommen hem" which finished last among the ten participants.

+Alongside Richard Herrey, Björkman founded the Marcel Bezençon Awards in 2002.

-From 2002 to 2021, Björkman held the position of contest producer of Melodifestivalen.
+From 2002 to 2021, Björkman held the positions of contest producer of Melodifestivalen and Sweden's head of delegation at the Eurovision Song Contest.
+During his last year as producer in 2021, he also hosted all of the shows.